Tonight on America’s Superchannel, KBBS…

 This time, it’s the radio!
 His usual talk program, All Things Considered.

-“Is it all things?” the man says to no one (for he rides alone) throwing his arm over the seat, eyeing often-bustling cafe lot.
+“Is it all things?” the man says to no one (for he rides alone) throwing his arm over the seat, eyeing the cafe lot.
 “Or is it one thing?”

 We hear the crash and see him wince as he smashes into a lamppost and the fender of his Dodge Fury falls to the pavement in the dark of the parking lot.
 And for good measure the hood pops open, steam billowing out.

 Well, end the footage gag, because this was no film.
 This was my life.
 I am that man.
 I didn’t crash my Fury.
 That was for dramatic effect.
 I rolled out of that spot with the grace and elan of an All-State Preferred Driver Member Club Rewards cardholder, and on with my life.

 But I did have my ears besieged by scat once, twice, then thrice, over a succession of days while working at the cafe.
 And then, subsequently, while leaving the cafe, noticing the preponderance of doo-dahs in my life, I did hear Tony Bennett waxing ebullient of Ms. Fitz, as he is wont to do, saying, “Ella Fitzgerald used her voice like an instrument, and could improvise better than anyone I’ve ever seen.
-She would play in all the clubs in Harlem and Manhattan…” Then news reporter described how all the music publishers wanted her to record their songs.
-He announced (in a transparent demonstration of media outlets’ capacity to to shill) a set of 10 records in which Fitzgerald sings American standards by Gershwin and Cole Porter.
+She would play in all the clubs in Harlem and Manhattan…” Then the news reporter described how all the music publishers wanted her to record their songs.
+He announced (in a transparent demonstration of media outlets’ capacity to shill) a set of 10 records in which Fitzgerald sings American standards by Gershwin and Cole Porter.
 Now Bennett again, saying how she redefined those songs, gave them new life.
 With so much feeling, etc.